djsurt/io/charts/charts.md

 Rstudio has devtools intalled already, so maybe just library(devtools) to call in the package -->

-[The JSON API](../build/api/note.txt) used here is generated from the EPA API which uses the [USEEIOR](https://github.com/USEPA/USEEIOR) pipeline.
+[The JSON API](https://github.com/ModelEarth/io/tree/main/build/api) used here is generated from the [USEEIO API](https://github.com/USEPA/USEEIO_API) which uses the [USEEIOR](https://github.com/USEPA/USEEIOR) pipeline.
+It's not necessary to interact with the USEEIO API directy.
+Upcoming data for all states resides at [OpenFootprint/impacts](/openfootprint/impacts).

 <!--(It replaces the use of [IOMB](https://github.com/USEPA/USEEIO_API/wiki/Build))-->